Braesemann/MiningAutomotiveIndustry/README.md

-# Mining the Automotive Industry – <br> A Network Analysis of Manufacturer Web Pages
+# Mining the Automotive Industry: <br> A Network Analysis of Manufacturer Web Pages

 Code and data accompanying the work to produce figures of the paper 'Mining the Automotive Industry – A Network Analysis of Manufacturer Web Pages' (**link to paper will follow**).